Check out our videos!

 The University of Maryland application is all about budgeting your words and energy.
 With a list of rapidfire short answer questions at the heart of this supplement, prepare to make every character count!

 The key to nailing this section is brainstorming.
-When you see fill-in-the-blanks like these, it’s easy to assume that admissions is looking for a specific response.
-To avoid falling into this trap, free your mind and spend a few minutes jotting down as many things as you can think of for each sentence.
-Literally set a timer and force yourself to keep your pencil moving (or fingers tapping) for the entire time.
-No idea is too silly.
+When you see fill-in-the-blanks like these, it’s easy to assume that admissions is looking for a specific response, but (surprise!) they’re not.
+To avoid falling into this trap, free your mind and spend a few minutes jotting down as many answers as you can think of for each prompt.
+Literally set a timer and force yourself to keep your pencil moving (or fingers typing) for the entire time.
+No idea is too silly!
 The more you go with your gut, the more likely you are to come up with a unique and truly personal answer, and in the end, that’s really what admissions is looking for.
-Short answers like these (less than a tweet!) present a great opportunity for you to show off your creativity, ingenuity, and sense of humor.
-When curating your brainstormed ideas, aim for breadth.
+Short answers like these present a great opportunity for you to show off your creativity, ingenuity, and sense of humor.
+When curating your brainstormed ideas, aim for breadth and variety.
 If you’ve always wanted to travel to Easter Island to measure the moai (🗿) and perform engineering experiments, then your interesting fact had better not be located anywhere near the Pacific Ocean.
-As with any other essay type, each micro answer should tell admissions something new.
+As with any other essay type, each micro answer should tell admissions something new about you.